 1.1.
 The Planning and Compulsory Purchase Act 2004 introduced the requirement for councils to prepare and maintain a Local Development Scheme (LDS).
-The LDS sets out the work programme for the preparation of documents to be included in the Local Plan.
-This document supersedes the Oxford 2019-2022 LDS.
+The LDS specifies which local development documents are to be development plan documents and sets out the work programme for the preparation of documents to be included in the Development Plan.
+This document supersedes the Oxford 2020-2025 LDS.